TimoGuy/solanine_vulkan/etc/weapon_gameplay_todo.md

                     > @NOTE: this provides much better alignment than using the physics character, bc the physics char doesn't contain any rotation data.
                     > Plus, I guess since it's not retrieving any locks, it's a lot lighter to modify the shapes.
             - [x] Configures hitcapsule sizes, offsets, and lengths to match slimegirl armature.
-            - [ ] Add different axes capsules as options too.
+            - [x] Add different axes capsules as options too.
 Default is y-axis capsule.
+                - Just ended up doing a quat multiplication.

     - [ ] Combat manager class.
         - [ ] Each entity wanting to engage in combat (player, enemies, npcs) will register themselves into the combat manager class.